Common questions and answers

 When is the deadline for the grant application?

-Typically, the DWR must receive all grant applications by the middle of October.
+Typically, the DWR must receive all grant applications for the following year by Oct.
+1.

 When must the schools submit their end-of-year reports?